 Utilising key hole surgery and the use of hand held scopes.
 The brow is lifted and suspended through a total of 4-5 incisions in the scalp and hairline.
 The lift is maintained with the use of screws and sutures.

 A browlift can be done under a local or general anaesthetic and usually takes 1-2 hours depending on the technique used.
 You will be admitted on the day of surgery and depending on which technique is employed, you may go home the same day or stay overnight in hospital.
 The incisions are stitched closed and will need to be removed at 5-7 days.

 After your operation, you should expect some bruising and swelling which is normal.
 This usually takes 10-14 days to settle down.
 Although recovery is different in everyone, most people feel well enough to return to work after 2 weeks.
 You should still avoid strenuous exercises for 4-6 weeks.
 Immediately after your operation, the brow may seem a little high however over a period of a few weeks, this drops to the appropriate position.

 Your wounds will be checked at 5-7 days and the sutures will be removed.
-Following that, you will have a further appointment at 3 months to review the outcome.
+Following that, you will have a further appointment at 6 weeks and 3 months to review the outcome.

 A browlift is a routine operation with the vast majority of patients being happy with the results however it is important you understand the potential risks and complications that can occur

 Scarring : The scars in a browlift are sited mainly within the hair or hairline so tend to be hidden.
 The exception is in bald men where the scars will be evident